sotanigawa/sotanigawa.github.io/index.md

 - **\[_Upcoming_\] On the Value of Understanding and Compression**
   56th Annual Meeting, Philosophy of Science Society, Japan (University of Tsukuba, December 2&ndash;3, 2023)
 - **Do All Epistemic Values Derive From the Value of Truth?**
-  2023 Japan Forum for Young Philosophers (Youth Education National Olympics Memorial Youth Center, July 15&ndash;16, 2023)
+  2023 Japan Forum for Young Philosophers (National Olympics Memorial Youth Center, July 15&ndash;16, 2023)
   \[[slides](https://speakerdeck.com/sotanigawa/do-all-epistemic-values-derive-from-the-value-of-truth)\]

 ### Accounts